m-chandler/factorio-spot-pricing/readme.md

 DO NOT restart the Factorio docker container via SSH.
 This will cause ECS to lose track of the container, and effectively kill the restarted container and create a new one.
 Refer to Restarting the Container above for the right method.

+## Changelog

+06-Oct-2024
+  * Migrate from Launch Configuration to Launch Template, as Launch Configuration is unavailable in AWS accounts created after 01-Oct-2024.
+  * Remove requirement for user to specify an instance type, but rather specify the Memory and vCPU that they require.
+AWS will figure out the best instance type.

 ## Thanks

 Thanks goes out to [FactorioTools](https://github.com/factoriotools) ([and contributors](https://github.com/factoriotools/factorio-docker/graphs/contributors)) for maintaining the Factorio Docker images.

+Thank you to all who have contributed to this repository.